liloman/pomodoroTasks2/README.md

 ./pomodoro-daemon.py
 ```

-You can customize the working time and the break times (short and long), just exporting a few ENV variables on your ~/.bashrc/whatever.
+You can customize the working time and the break times (short and long), just exporting a few ENV variables in your ~/.bashrc.

 ```bash
 #default pomodoro session (minutes)